You're reading this because you're considering replacing your receptionist with AI—and you probably feel conflicted about it.

 The strongest case for AI receptionist migration includes:

 High call volume that overwhelms one person.
 If your receptionist is constantly on the phone and calls still go to voicemail, you've outgrown a single-person solution.
-In fact, 74.1% of calls go unanswered when businesses rely on humans alone—that's potential customers and revenue slipping away.
+In fact, 62% of calls to home services businesses go completely unanswered—74.1% in our study—that's potential customers and revenue slipping away.

 Need for after-hours coverage.
 Your customers call at 6 PM, on weekends, during holidays.
 A human receptionist works 40 hours per week maximum.
 AI works 168 hours per week without breaks, sick days, or vacations.